Code-137/docker-odoo/README.md

 * TIME_CPU=600
 * TIME_REAL=720

-Each parameter can be added to the command using -e parameter_name as the following example:
+Each parameter can be added to the command using the -e parameter_name as the following example:

 > docker run --name odoo -d -e PG_USER=odoo -e PG_PASSWORD=odoo -e PORT=8050 -e LONGPOLLING_PORT-8052 code137oficial/docker-odoo:13.0